andrew-johnson-4/lambda-mountain/README.md

 Code that is not platform specific will not be platform specific.
 By selectively applying specialization for platform specific optimizations it becomes possible to utilize the best features of each platform *serendipitously*.

+### Why Such a Small Codebase?

+LM solves an N by M Problem with language frontends vs language backends.
+The LM project might interface with larger codebases that define frontends or backends, but the core LM Calculus can stay small.

 ### What is a Fragment Assembler?

 An assembler takes pieces of data and sticks them together.
 Assemblers don't always understand the meaning of what they do, they just do it.